 The Hon Ingrid Stitt MP, Minister for Environment

 Our Board Members

-Kevin Love operates his own advisory business, specialising in project management, policy advice and governance.
-For over 20 years Kevin worked at the Department of Agriculture in regional Victoria, including 12 years at Leongatha.
+Kevin operates his own advisory business, specialising in project management, policy advice and governance.
+For over 20 years Kevin worked at the Department of Agriculture in regional Victoria, including 12 years in Leongatha.
 He also worked with the Department of Premier and Cabinet as the executive with principal responsibility for advising Premiers Kennett and Bracks on policies, programs and major projects related to resources and infrastructure.

-He then moved to the Department of Sustainability and Environment as Deputy Secretary, and led significant institutional and organisational reform, had responsibility for the State’s public land estate and assets and established himself as a national leader in natural resource and marine and coastal management policy.
+He then moved to the Department of Sustainability and Environment as Deputy Secretary, and led significant institutional and organisational reform, had responsibility for the State’s public land estates and assets and established himself as a national leader in natural resource and marine and coastal management policy.

 Kevin has been a Board Member from 9 August 2013.

 Michelle Dickson is Director of Blue Sense Consulting, which provides strategic planning, collaboration and evaluation services to land and water managers across Australia.

 Michelle previously worked in various roles in Victoria’s water and catchment management sectors, including 10 years at West Gippsland Catchment Management Authority.